genn/genn.org/_posts/mega/2010-05-29-sparklines.md

-There are two columns with sparklines in this table: </i><i>Last known temperature</i> and <i>How likely air smells</i>.
+There are two columns with sparklines in this table: <i>Last known temperature</i> and <i>How likely air smells</i>.
 I used progress bar to illustrate how likely air smells because people are used to progress bar and percentage nowadays.